In a Nutshell

 Car payment

-There is, however, a way to use a credit card to pay off your car loan, but it requires some serious financial discipline.
+There’s a way to use a credit card to pay off your car loan, but it requires some serious financial discipline.
 If you find a credit card offer with a 0% introductory annual percentage rate for balance transfers, you may be able to transfer your car loan to the credit card.
 But before you jump on this idea, there are caveats.

-Here’s one caveat: It only makes sense if you choose a card with a 0% introductory APR that applies to balance transfers.
+This option only makes sense if you choose a card with a 0% introductory APR that applies to balance transfers.
 Also, you’ll need to pay off the balance before the rate goes up after the introductory period.
 Otherwise you’ll be paying interest on the remaining debt on the credit card, and the credit card will likely have a higher interest rate than the original auto loan.

 There are other downsides.
 For example, you may not be able to transfer the entire car loan to a balance transfer card.
 And depending on the card, you may be charged a balance transfer fee.
 Also, there will likely be a negative impact on your credit as transferring a large balance will increase your credit utilization.